mikecotrone/DropboxAPI/README.md

 What is this Project?

-    This open source project came from the need of having an implementation of the Dropbox Core API.
+    This open source project came derived from need of having programatic integration with Dropbox.
     This project is a work in progress as I am not implemented every API call in the Dropbox Core API to start.

 What type of an implementation did you use?